 DDP (Delivered Duty Paid): The seller delivers goods up to final place of delivery duty paid.
 The buyer is rensposible for unloading the goods from vehicle.
 When importing to Finland, importer should remember to check which party pays import VAT.

 Incoterms are always a combination of two parts: the actual term and a place.
 When negotiating the contract, it’s recommended to clearly define exact place (for example: “after loaded on truck”) where risk and cost are handed over, to avoid misinterpretations.
 Even though the Incoterms have been a standard in international sales for almost 100 years, we see outdated or wrongly used terms every day.

 The Incoterms or International Commercial Terms are a series of pre-defined commercial terms published by the International Chamber of Commerce (ICC) relating to international commercial law.
-Latest version has been published in 2010, next version is expected in 2020.
+Latest version is 2020 and will take effect on 1.1.2020.
+Some terms of Incoterms 2010 will probably stay in use for quite some time.
+We actually still see Incoterms 2000 being used on regular basis.
 “Incoterms” is a registered trademark of the ICC.
 They are intended to reduce or remove altogether uncertainties arising from differing interpretation of the rules in different countries.
 As such they are regularly incorporated into sales contracts worldwide.

 Wikipedia has detailed article about this subject.
 Information on this page is mostly based on that article.